hummatli/AndroidAppUpdater/README.md

 _* < command verb (actions)> - These are commands verbs.
 Meaninaction on UI , dialogs_
 _* < noun > - these are nouns not action (verb)_

 We need help to add new language localization support for libarary.
-If you have any hope to help us we were very happy and you can check following <i><a href="https://github.com/hummatli/MAHAndroidUpdater/issues">GitHub Issues URL</a></i> to contribute.
-To contribute get <a href="https://github.com/hummatli/MAHAndroidUpdater/blob/master/MAHAndroidUpdater/mah-android-updater/src/main/res/values/strings.xml">res/values/string.xml</a> file and translate to newer language.
+If you have any hope to help us we were very happy and you can check following <i><a href="https://github.com/hummatli/AndroidAppUpdater/issues">GitHub Issues URL</a></i> to contribute.
+To contribute get <a href="https://github.com/hummatli/AndroidAppUpdater/blob/master/android-app-updater/src/main/res/values/strings.xml</a> file and translate to newer language.
 Place it on res/values-"spacific_lang"/string.xml

-## Applications using MAHAndroidUpdater
+## Applications using AndroidAppUpdater
 Please [ping](mailto:settarxan@gmail.com) me or send a pull request if you would like to see your app in the start of the list.

 Icon | Application | Icon | Application